By now, you have probably heard a thing or two about this scandal with Paula Deen. If you haven’t, here is a recap:

 I hope you all read my post about how I don’t eat like that all the time and how I stay in shape.

 Learning from someone else’s mistakes is better than making one yourself, the same dramatic positive changes without the mess to clean up.
 Use her as inspiration, not as fodder for gossip.
 She is unhealthy and needs to make changes in her life, but that’s her business.
 How can we take this all in, look at ourself and see how to make our own changes rather than making her the villain?
 How can we help the people we love who are living unhealthy lives?
+How can we all be in this together and use it as a way to live better and eat better?

 How can we have those uncomfortable conversations with people we love who are killing themselves with food?
 You know who just popped into your head when you read that.
 Why haven’t you talk to that person?

-Use Paul’s story as an icebreaker.
+Use Paul’s story as an icebreaker in your own life.
+As inspiration to change.

 I’m glad this came out, but can we stop pointing fingers and starting living better?